 Working papers

-Heterogeneity in Sectoral Production and the Macro Effect of Sectoral Shocks
+Sector-Specific Substitution and the Effect of Sectoral Shocks

 Paper, arXiv, Data and code